roaaalbader/Web-Scraping/README.md

 ### Steps followed in this project
 1- scraping data using web scraping and beautiful soup.

 2- storing the scraped data into lists.

 3- creating DataFrame to contain the data.

-4- cleaning the data
+4- cleaning the data.

-5- performing Exploratory Data Analysis
+5- performing Exploratory Data Analysis.